SEO for Financial Advisers and Advice Firms

 Local SEO and Content Clusters

-For most advisers, organic visibility is strongest when strategy combines local SEO with topical depth.
+For many advice firms, organic visibility is strongest when strategy combines local SEO with topical depth.

-• Internal links that connect location, service, and education
+• Internal links between location pages, service pages and supporting education

-Rather than creating dozens of thin pages, the emphasis is on coherent clusters that make sense to users and search engines alike.
+Rather than creating dozens of thin pages, the emphasis should be on coherent clusters that make sense to users and search engines alike.

 A practical way to think about this is: